Miss North Dakota

 The Miss North Dakota competition is the pageant that selects the representative for the state of North Dakota in the Miss America pageant.
 The first Miss North Dakota to compete at Miss America was Kitty Page in 1949.
 In 2017, Cara Mund became the first North Dakotan to win the Miss America title, when she won the Miss America 2018 pageant.

-Sophia Richards of Hope was crowned Miss North Dakota 2024 on June 8, 2024, at Bakken Auditorium in Williston, North Dakota.
-She will compete for Miss America 2025.
+Emma Tong of Williston was crowned Miss North Dakota on June 13, 2026, at Bakken Auditorium in Williston, North Dakota.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.